The most beautiful carnivals in Italy

 The parade floats in Acireale are a mix of caricatures of celebrities, politicians and footballers, accompanied by bands and folk performances.
 There is even a contest to distinguish the most beautiful miniature floats!

-Acireale could be an excellent option for an off-season trip.
-If you want to admire the Sicilian Baroque during the carnival, all you have to do is take the ferry to Messina and drive for about 1 hour!
+To admire the Sicilian Baroque during the carnival, all you have to do is take the ferry to Messina and drive for about 1 hour!
+Hydrofoils from Reggio Calabria to Messina reach the island in just 30 minutes.

 Fun fact: did you know that confetti and streamers were created in Italy?
 In 1875, engineer Enrico Mangili came up with the idea deriving from the perforated paper used for the breeding of silkworms!